IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 We'll now use vim-plug to install the following plugins:

-- **vim-lsp/vim-lsp-settings**: These plugin simplify LSP configuration in Vim.
+- **vim-lsp/vim-lsp-settings**: These plugins simplify LSP configuration in Vim.
-- **asyncomplete.vim/asyncomplete-lsp**: These plugin provide the core functionality for autocompletion in Vim.
+- **asyncomplete.vim/asyncomplete-lsp**: These plugins provide the core functionality for autocompletion in Vim.

 Update your `~/.vimrc` file with the following changes: